 Improving job prospects are likely encouraging people to rejoin the labor force.
-May marked the fifth consecutive month of increases in the participation rate.
+May marked the fifth consecutive month of increases in the participation rate, while June was not statistically different and July fell to 60.5%.
 In this case, an uptick in the unemployment rate would be a strong indicator of an improving economy.